-Greg is a Partner and Patent Attorney of HLK.
+Greg is a Partner and Patent Attorney at HLK.
 He is recognised by both clients and colleagues as an expert in the fields of electronics and telecommunications.
 With experience both in private practice and as part of an in-house IP department, during a year-long secondment, Greg has a strong understanding of clients’ needs and regularly gives strategic advice on patent prosecution, portfolio management and litigation.
 In particular, Greg brings a deep level of technical background knowledge to his work in the drafting and prosecution of high-value, standards essential patents (SEPs); his advice and opinions are highly regarded by those working in the field.

 Greg is dual qualified as a Chartered UK (2015) and European (2014) Patent Attorney.
 Greg is also a Patent Attorney Litigator (2020), certified to conduct intellectual property litigation in all relevant UK courts.
 He joined HLK in 2013 from another highly regarded private practice firm, and became a Partner in 2022.